Sparks (band): 1973–1976: the Island Records years

-1976–1979: return to America and transition to synthpop
+1976–1980: return to America and transition to synth-pop

 The Maels returned home to Los Angeles in 1976.
-Concerned that their music may have become stale, they adopted a more "American" sound and recorded Big Beat with Rupert Holmes and Jeffrey Lesser on production, which they followed with Introducing Sparks; both albums were mostly recorded with session musicians.
-This new "West Coast" sound yielded such songs as "Nothing to Do", "Everybody's Stupid", and "Throw Her Away (and Get a New One)".
-In 1976, Sparks made one of their first forays into the movie business, making a cameo appearance in the disaster-suspense film Rollercoaster, after Kiss turned down the roles.
-They performed the songs "Fill 'Er Up" and "Big Boy".
+Concerned that their music may have become stale, they adopted a more "American" sound and recorded Big Beat with Rupert Holmes and Jeffrey Lesser on production, which they followed with Introducing Sparks (1977).
+Both albums were mostly recorded with session musicians.
+This new "West Coast sound" yielded such songs as "Nothing to Do", "Everybody's Stupid", and "Throw Her Away (And Get a New One)".
+In 1977, Sparks made one of their first forays into the film business, making a cameo appearance in the disaster-suspense film Rollercoaster, after Kiss had turned down the roles.
+They performed the songs "Fill-er-up" and "Big Boy".

 By 1977 the brothers found themselves at a crossroads.
 They had cut ties with Hewlett and had grown tired of recording within a traditional rock band framework.
 In a conversation with a German journalist, they expressed their admiration for Giorgio Moroder, a pioneer of electronic disco and pop music.
-Moroder happened to be a friend of the journalist, and he was able to connect the brothers with the Italian producer, who produced their next album, No. 1 in Heaven.
+Moroder happened to be a friend of the journalist, and she was able to connect the brothers with the Italian record producer, who produced their next album, Nº 1 in Heaven.
 More electronic and synthesizer-based than their previous efforts, the album would redefine Sparks' sound and challenge the concept of what is meant by a band, and it also became a major influence on emerging electronic pop artists.
-It spawned two singles in the top-fifteen UK chart: "The Number One Song in Heaven" and "Beat The Clock".
-The follow-up album in 1980, Terminal Jive, had a hit single in France, "When I'm With You", which led to the Maels staying in the country for a year promoting the album, during which Russell became conversationally fluent in French.
+It spawned two singles in the top-fifteen UK chart: "The Number One Song in Heaven" and "Beat the Clock".
+Their follow-up album, Terminal Jive (1980), had a number-one single in France, "When I'm with You", which led to the Maels staying in the country for a year promoting the album, during which time Russell became conversationally fluent in French.
 The single also hit the Top 20 in Australia, reaching No. 14.
-In 1981, Belgian synth pop group Telex enlisted Sparks to help write the lyrics for their third album, Sex.
+In 1981, Belgian synth-pop group Telex enlisted Sparks to help write the lyrics for their third studio album, Sex.